Aantrreksh/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/alterTableSetTableProperties.svg" target="./diagrams/alterTableSetTableProperties.svg" alt="syntax diagram for alterTableSetTableProperties command" layout="@break@" -->

 Use alter table set table properties to set new properties to the Hive table.
 The property is set in key value format.
-Currently, only the comment key is supported.
+Currently, only the comment property is supported.

 ```sql
 -- set property comment to the table CUSTOMERS_PARTITIONED